Comparative Archaeological Research

 Disseminating Knowledge

-As the knowledge base for archaeological research grows, it is an increasingly challenging task to synthesize and compare information from different sources and projects.
-The CCA’s Comparative Archaeology Database archives and makes freely available detailed archaeological data with complete metadata documentation so they can be easily accessed by researchers, now and in the future.
-These datasets are further supported and explained by CCA publications.
+In addition, thanks to major endowment gifts from the Heinz Endowment and Andrew Mellon Foundation, since the mid-1990s, the CCA’s Comparative Archaeology Database archives and makes freely available detailed archaeological data with complete metadata documentation so they can be easily accessed by researchers, now and in the future.
+These datasets are further supported and explained by CCA's publications.

 Our History

-Over its history, the CCA and its precursor the Latin American Archaeology Program have:
+Over its history and up to spring 2026, the CCA and its precursor the LAAP have:

 --Welcomed eleven Postdoctoral Visiting Scholars to Pitt.